GLOBAL MARKETS-Stocks rally as Biden surge offsets coronavirus fears

 U.S. gold futures settled 0.1% lower at $1,643 an ounce.

-Additional reporting by Tom Wilson and Marc Jones in London, Scott Murdoch in Hong Kong and Tom Westbrook in Singapore; Editing by Bernadette Baum, Sonya Hepinstall and Cynthia Osterman
+Additional reporting by Tom Wilson and Marc Jones in London, Scott Murdoch in Hong Kong and Tom Westbrook in Singapore; Editing by Bernadette Baum and Sonya Hepinstall